 The bass boat market continues to grow as people experience the tactical advantage of using such a specialized boat.
 If you are in the market for a new bass boat, there are a lot of things to consider when making the decision that’s right for you.
-One thing you’ve probably thought about what your boat might weigh.
+The average weight of a bass boat is a probably high up on the list.

 I’ve taken the time to research several bass boat models to answer your question.
 Keep reading and we’ll dig into boat weight.

 Table of Contents

 - How Much Does a Bass Boat Weigh?